-This introduction is not part of IEEE Std 11073-10425-2014, Health informatics-Personal health device communication-Part 10425: Device Specialization-Continuous Glucose Monitor (CGM).
+This introduction is not part of IEEE Std 11073-10425-2017, Health informatics-Personal health device communication-Part 10425: Device Specialization-Continuous Glucose Monitor (CGM).

-ISO/IEEE 11073 standards enable communication between medical devices and external computer i the attraction of the second systems.
-This document uses the optimized framework created in ISO/IEEE 11073-20601:2010 and describes a specific, interoperable communication approach for continuous glucose monitors (CGMs).^a These standards align with and draw on the existing clinically focused standards to provide support for communication of data from clinical or personal health devices (PHDs).
+ISO/IEEE 11073 standards enable communication between medical devices and external computer systems.
+This document uses the optimized framework created in ISO/IEEE 11073-20601:2016 and describes a specific, interoperable communication approach for continuous glucose monitors (CGMs).1 These standards align with, and draw on, the existing clinically focused standards to provide support for communication of data from clinical or personal health devices (PHDs).

-^a Information on references can be found in Clause 2.
+1 Information on references can be found in Clause 2.